Aminebenmansour/koul/SemiAutoRecon/README.md

                         itself.
 Default: False
   --heartbeat HEARTBEAT
                         Specifies the heartbeat interval (in seconds) for scan status messages.
-Default: 60 --timeout TIMEOUT     Specifies the maximum amount of time in minutes that SemiAutoRecon should run for.
+Default: 60 --timeout TIMEOUT     Specifies the maximum amount of time in minutes that semiautorecon should run for.
 Default: None --target-timeout TARGET_TIMEOUT
                         Specifies the maximum amount of time in minutes that a target should be scanned for before abandoning it and moving on.
                         Default: None
   --nmap NMAP           Override the {nmap_extra} variable in scans.
 Default: -vv --reason -Pn -T4 --nmap-append NMAP_APPEND
                         Append to the default {nmap_extra} variable in scans.
 Default:
-  --proxychains         Use if you are running SemiAutoRecon via proxychains.
+  --proxychains         Use if you are running semiautorecon via proxychains.
 Default: False --disable-sanity-checks
                         Disable sanity checks that would otherwise prevent the scans from running.
 Default: False --force-services SERVICE [SERVICE ...]
-                        A space separated list of services in the following style: tcp/80/http tcp/443/https/secure --accessible          Attempts to make SemiAutoRecon output more accessible to screenreaders.
+                        A space separated list of services in the following style: tcp/80/http tcp/443/https/secure --accessible          Attempts to make semiautorecon output more accessible to screenreaders.
 Default: False -v, --verbose         Enable verbose output.
 Repeat for more verbosity.
-  --version             Prints the SemiAutoRecon version and exits.
+  --version             Prints the semiautorecon version and exits.
   -h, --help            Show this help message and exit.

 plugin arguments: